 Berries also began to be cultivated in Europe and other countries.
 Some species of blackberries and raspberries of the genus Rubus have been cultivated since the 17th century, while smooth-skinned blueberries and cranberries of the genus Vaccinium have been cultivated in the United States for over a century.
 In Japan, between the 10th and 18th centuries, the term “ichibigo” (which later became “ichigo“) referred to many berry crops.
 The most widely cultivated berry of modern times, however, is the strawberry, which is produced globally at twice the amount of all other berry crops combined.”
-Source: Wikipedia

 Benefits of Berries for Gout

-However, antioxidants are able to scavenge for and neutralize free radicals.
-They also have powerful anti-inflammatory properties due to their ability to inhibit inflammatory mediators.
+And they have powerful anti-inflammatory properties due to their ability to inhibit inflammatory mediators.
 This is important for gout where a flare-up is caused by the body’s inflammatory response to the presence of monosodium urate crystals in the joints and surrounding tissue.

 Other good sources are mulberries, elderberries, bilberries, blackberries, black and red currants.